emsoucy/blog/about.markdown

 title: About
 permalink: /about/
 ---

-### My Name is Ethan
-- I am attracted to computers, books, and music.
-- I am repelled by TV, social media, and cell phones.

-I love technology but strive to stay out of the attention-economy, ad-driven, dystopian cycle of social media/phone addiction.
-Somebody wise once said, "if content is not worth paying for then it is not worth your time"
+I developed an early interest in computers thanks to the patience and encouragement of my parents.
+Watching my father disassemble the family PC, a Zeos brand 90MHz Pentium, was as if an entire world had revealed itself to me.

-I am currently looking for a software engineering role.
-I have spent most of my career writing C/C++ in Linux and Windows environments but lately I have been experimenting with Nodejs, React, and MongoDB.
+I am currently looking for a software engineering opportunities.
+Most of my experience is in C/C++, and Perl but I am currently fascinated by automated deployment and containerization.
+I feel the most at home working in a Linux Environment.

-## Work
+## Professional History
+#### Raytheon, 2020 - 2021
+Software Engineer II\
+(Ansible, IBM AIX, Perl, RHEL)
+- Spearheaded project to convert custom legacy integration scripts to a more robust, Ansible-driven, workflow.
+Preliminary results indicate a 30x reduction in code to maintain.
+- Designed fuzzer and isolated numerous bugs that escape traditional integration tests.
+- Responsibilities include investigating and solving integration script issues, running/testing nightly build, and approving merges.

 #### BAE Systems, Inc., 2017 - 2019
-Software Engineer II
+Software Engineer II\
+(Bash, Bitbucket, C/C++, GDB, Git, Google Test, Linux)
-- Designed, implemented, and unit tested new components for simulation software.
+- Designed, implemented, and unit tested new components for aircraft simulation software.
-(C++, Windows, Powershell, Clearcase, Google Test)
-- Designed, implemented, and unit tested new integration lab test stands to significantly shorten automated test time and hardware wait time.
+- Implemented new integration lab test stands to significantly shorten automated test time and hardware contention.
-(C, Linux, Git, Bash, GDB, Bitbucket)

 #### Toray Plastics America, 2016
-Information Systems Intern
+Information Systems Intern\
+(Cisco IOS, Powershell, Python)
-- Designed and implemented tools that queried company network equipment and gathered metrics.
+- Created new tools that queried company network equipment and gathered metrics.
 Tools allowed IT managers to easily collect network information to hasten decision making and more intelligently deploy IT resources.
-(Python, Powershell, Cisco IOS)

 #### USMC, 2009 - 2013
-0311 Rifleman, 8621 Surveillance Sensor Operator, E-4
+0311 Rifleman, 8621 Surveillance Sensor Operator, Corporal (E-4)\
+3rd Intelligence Battalion, Ground Sensor Platoon -- Camp Hansen, Okinawa, Japan
 - Planned and configured surveillance sensor networks for intelligence collection missions.
 Planned and led training exercises.
 Trained junior Marines on missions and equipment.
-- Served at 3rd Intelligence Bn., Camp Hansen, Okinawa, Japan.

 ## Education
 #### Johnson & Wales University, 2013 - 2017
-- B.S.
+B.S.
 Software Engineering, B.S.
-Network Engineering
+Network Engineering\
-- A.S.
+A.S.
 Computer Programming

-- President of the technology club.
-- Tutored other students on software and network classes.
+- Technology club president
-- Dean's list.
+- Tutor